junxit/us-congress-bills-112/bill.md

 > - **(i)** *No full faith and credit for grantee obligation* No financial obligation of an eligible entity entered into pursuant to this section (such as an obligation under a guarantee, bond, note, evidence of debt, or loan) shall be an obligation of, or guaranteed in any respect by, the United States.
 The full faith and credit of the United States is not pledged to the payment of funds which may be required to be paid under any obligation made by an eligible entity pursuant to any provision of this section.
 > - **(j)** *Recovery of funds*
 >   - **(1)** *In General* The Secretary, in accordance with chapter 37 of title 31, United States Code, shall collect—
->     - **(A)** all of the funds in a reserve account established by an eligible entity under subsection (f)(1) if the Secretary determines, not earlier than 2 years after the date on which the eligible entity first received funds under this section excluding subsection (k), that the eligible entity has failed to make substantial progress in carrying out the purposes described in subsection (f)(1); or
+>     - **(A)** all of the funds in a reserve account established by an eligible entity under subsection (f)(1) if the Secretary determines, not earlier than 2 years after the date on which the eligible entity first received funds under this section (excluding subsection (k)), that the eligible entity has failed to make substantial progress in carrying out the purposes described in subsection (f)(1); or
 >     - **(B)** all or a portion of the funds in a reserve account established by an eligible entity under subsection (f)(1) if the Secretary determines that the eligible entity has permanently ceased to use all or a portion of the funds in such account to accomplish any purpose described in subsection (f)(1).
 >   - **(2)** *Exercise of Authority* The Secretary shall not exercise the authority provided in paragraph (1) to collect from any eligible entity any funds that are being properly used to achieve one or more of the purposes described in subsection (f)(1).
 >   - **(3)** *Procedures* The provisions of sections 451, 452, and 458 of the General Education Provisions Act shall apply to the recovery of funds under paragraph (1).
 >   - **(4)** *Construction* This subsection shall not be construed to impair or affect the authority of the Secretary to recover funds under part D of the General Education Provisions Act.
-> - **(k)** *Per-Pupil facilities aid program*
+> - **(k)** *Per-pupil facilities aid program*
->   - **(1)** *Definition of per-pupil facilities aid program.* In this subsection, the term per-pupil facilities aid program means a program in which a State makes payments, on a per-pupil basis, to charter schools to provide the schools with financing—
+>   - **(1)** *Definition of per-pupil facilities aid program* In this subsection, the term per-pupil facilities aid program means a program in which a State makes payments, on a per-pupil basis, to charter schools to provide the schools with financing—
 >     - **(A)** that is dedicated solely for funding charter school facilities; or
 >     - **(B)** a portion of which is dedicated for funding charter school facilities.
 >   - **(2)** *Grants*